 Preliminary Design will include calculations for excavation, backfill, site cover, drainage, shoreline design, bulkhead, corrosion protection, shoring, dredging and groundwater treatment.
-Preliminary studies will be made to assess turbidity control methods, transportation methods for materials onto and off the Site, disposal location(s), source(s) of backfill, fill material sources (both upland and river), river hydrodynamics and the site groundwater model.
+Preliminary studies will be made to assess sediment resuspension control methods based on water depth and velocity (Remedial Element 6), transportation methods for materials onto and off the Site, disposal location(s), source(s) of backfill, fill material sources (both upland and river), river hydrodynamics and the site groundwater model.

-A specific analysis will be made in consultation with NYSDEC to develop a mitigation plan for the encroachment into the river that will result from installation of the new extension bulkhead.
+A specific analysis will be made in consultation with NYSDEC to develop a Mitigation Plan for the encroachment into the river that will result from installation of the new extension bulkhead and the associated encroachment into the Hudson River.
 The extent of the potential encroachment will be determined during the Preliminary Design.
-The mitigation will be developed and integrated into the overall design.
+The Mitigation Plan will identify conceptual design information, decision framework, and permitting/approval approach for the construction of a compensatory mitigation project (or projects).
+The mitigation to replace lost aquatic habitat will be developed and integrated into the overall design.